 3. Take Enough Calcium

 As you reach Perimenopause, your calcium requirements can go up from 1,000 milligrams to 1,200 milligrams per day.
-Include at least one cup of low-fat milk and one ounce yogurt coupled with calcium supplements to your routine so as to meet your daily calcium requirements.
+Include at least one cup of low-fat milk and 1/4 cup of yogurt coupled with calcium supplements to your routine to meet your daily calcium requirements.
 Be sure that the dairy items you choose are low-fat products as they contain nearly the same amount of calcium as their full-fat alternative, but with fewer calories.